BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-Von Neumann also proposed the concept of a "learning machine" that could improve its performance over time by learning from its experiences, which led to machine learning.<sup>13</sup>
+von Neumann also proposed the concept of a "learning machine" that could improve its performance over time by learning from its experiences, which led to machine learning.<sup>13</sup>
 </p>

 <blockquote>